Ukraine 15 min

 First, it’s important to clarify how Ukraine defines independent contractors.

-Independent contractors are workers who provide paid services (or products) to another party.
-However, they are classified differently to employees, and are usually not entitled to the same benefits, such as paid leave, sick days, and minimum wage.
-On the flip side, contractors have more freedom and flexibility in the way they work.
+Independent contractors provide paid services (or products) to another party.
+However, they are classified differently from employees and are usually not entitled to benefits like paid leave, sick days, and minimum wage.
+On the flip side, contractors have more freedom and flexibility in how they work.

 See also: Why businesses hire contractors vs. international employees

 As in most countries, Ukraine does not explicitly define the difference between employees and independent contractors in law.
-Instead, the distinction is made based on the nature of the working relationship, and the degree of control exercised by the client/employer.
+Instead, the distinction is made based on the nature of the working relationship and the degree of control exercised by the client/employer.

 • Determine your own work schedule and working hours